losol/eventuras/Docs/Coding/Install.md

 [Instructions for installing Docker and Sql Server](./Install_docker_sql_server.md)

 ### Configure your app
+In development mode it is recommended to set options by dotnet user-secrets.
+In a terminal window at your root folder you may:

 Set database connection string
 ```
 dotnet user-secrets set DefaultConnection "Server=127.0.0.1;Port=1401;Database=EventDb;User=sa;Password=<Apples345#$%>;"